OpenFrenchFries/supasveltekit/README.md

 ## 📚 Documentation

-For detailed documentation, usage guides, and API references, dive into [our documentation site](http://supasvelte.openfrenchfries.com/).
+For detailed documentation, usage guides, and API references, dive into [our documentation site](http://SupaSvelteKit.openfrenchfries.com/).

 ## 📖 Examples

-Explore hands-on examples to get a feel for how SupaSvelte enhances your projects:
+Explore hands-on examples to get a feel for how SupaSvelteKit enhances your projects:
 - [Basic Todo App](https://github.com/orgs/OpenFrenchFries/repositories)
 - [Authentication Demo](https://github.com/orgs/OpenFrenchFries/repositories)
 - ... and more examples coming soon!
-If you've built something cool with SupaSvelte, let us know!
+If you've built something cool with SupaSvelteKit, let us know!

 ## 💪 Contributing

-Join the SupaSvelte journey! 🌍 Whether you're fixing bugs, suggesting enhancements, or enriching the documentation, every contribution counts.
+Join the SupaSvelteKit journey! 🌍 Whether you're fixing bugs, suggesting enhancements, or enriching the documentation, every contribution counts.
 Dive into our [CONTRIBUTING.md](.github/CONTRIBUTING.md) to get started.

 ## 📜 License

 Freedom with responsibility!
-SupaSvelte is [MIT licensed](LICENSE), ensuring open use with acknowledgment.
+SupaSvelteKit is [MIT licensed](LICENSE), ensuring open use with acknowledgment.

 ## 🙌 Acknowledgements